 We are committed to protecting the information we receive from you.
-We follow reasonable technical and management practices to help protect the confidentiality, security and integrity of data stored on Our system.
+We employ reasonable technical and management practices to help protect the confidentiality, security and integrity of data stored on our system.
 While no computer system is completely secure, we believe the measures we have implemented reduce the likelihood of security problems to a level appropriate to the type of data involved.
-We have implemented commercially reasonable precautions, including, where appropriate, password protection, encryption, SSL, firewalls, and internal restrictions on who may access data to protect our Site and the information We collect from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
-The Sites encrypt your credit card number, debit card number, or other payment option and other personal information using secure socket layer (SSL) technology to provide for the secure transmission of the information from your personal computer to Our servers.
-In addition, only those employees and third parties who need access to you information in order to perform their duties are allowed such access.
+We have implemented commercially reasonable precautions, including, where appropriate, password protection, encryption, SSL, firewalls, and internal restrictions on who may access data to protect our Site and the information we collect from loss, misuse, unauthorized access, disclosure, alteration, and destruction.
+The Sites encrypt your credit card number, debit card number, or other payment and personal information using secure socket layer (SSL) technology to provide for the secure transmission of the information from your personal computer to our servers.
+In addition, only those employees and third parties who absolutely need access to your information in order to perform their duties are allowed such access.
 You should take steps to protect against unauthorized access to your password, phone, and computer by, among other things, signing off after using a shared computer, choosing a password that nobody else knows or can easily guess, and keeping your password private.
-Also, you should never share your log-in information with others.
+Also, you should never share your login information with others.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.
 To change your Facebook password, you must go to the Facebook site and follow its procedures for changing your password.

-California residents may request a list of certain third parties to which we have disclosed personally identifiable information about you for direct marketing purposes.
+California Civil Code Section 1798.83 permits California residents to request from companies conducting business in California a list of third parties to which the company has disclosed personally identifiable information during the preceding year for direct marketing purposes.
+Consistent with that section, California residents may request a list of third parties to which we have disclosed personally identifiable information about you for direct marketing purposes.
 You may make one request per calendar year.
 In your request, please attest to the fact that you are a California resident and provide a current California address for your response.
 You may request this information in writing by contacting us at: [email protected].
 Please allow up to thirty (30) days for a response.